-- 16. When the undertaking concludes that an impact or a risk not covered or covered with insufficient granularity by a section of this [draft] ESRS is material due to its specific facts and circumstances, it shall provide additional entity-specific disclosures to cover such impact or risk. - 17.
-The entity-specific disclosures shall enable readers to understand the undertaking's impacts and risks in relation to environmental, social or governance matters. - 18.
-In developing entity-specific disclosures, the undertaking shall ensure that: - the disclosures meet the qualitative characteristics of information as set out in chapter 2 Qualitative characteristics of information; and - (b) its disclosures include, where applicable, all material information related to the reporting areas of governance; strategy; impact and risk management; and metrics (see [draft] Section 2). - 19.
-When determining the usefulness of metrics for inclusion in its entity-specific disclosures, the undertaking shall consider whether: - (a) its chosen performance metrics provide insight into: - how effective its practices are in reducing negative outcomes for people and the environment (for impacts); and/or - the likelihood that its practices result in financial effects on the undertaking (for risks): - (b) the measured outcomes are sufficiently reliable, that is, they do not involve an excessive number of assumptions and unknowns that would render the metrics too arbitrary to provide a faithful representation; and - (c) it has provided sufficient contextual information to interpret performance metrics appropriately, and whether variations in such contextual information may impact the comparability of the metrics over time. - 20.
-When developing its entity-specific disclosures, the undertaking shall carefully consider: - (a) comparability between undertakings, while still ensuring relevance of the information provided, recognising that comparability may be limited for entityspecific disclosures.
-The undertaking shall consider whether the available and relevant frameworks, initiatives, reporting standards and benchmarks (such as technical material issued by the International Sustainability Standards Board or the Global Reporting Initiative) provide elements that can support comparability to the maximum extent possible; and - (b) comparability over time: consistency of methodologies and disclosures is a key factor for achieving comparability over time. - Further guidance for developing entity-specific disclosures can be found by considering the information required under topical sections of this [draft] ESRS that addresses similar sustainability matters.
+- 15. When the undertaking concludes that an impact or a risk not covered or covered with insufficient granularity by a section of this [draft] ESRS is material due to its specific facts and circumstances, it shall provide additional entity-specific disclosures to cover such impact or risk. - 16.
+The entity-specific disclosures shall enable readers to understand the undertaking's impacts and risks in relation to environmental, social or governance matters. - 17.
+In developing entity-specific disclosures, the undertaking shall ensure that: - (a) the disclosures meet the qualitative characteristics of information as set out in chapter 2 Qualitative characteristics of information of this section; and - (b) its disclosures include, where applicable, all material information related to the reporting areas of governance; strategy; impact and risk management; and metrics (see Section 2 of this [draft] ESRS). - 18.
+When determining the usefulness of metrics for inclusion in its entity-specific disclosures, the undertaking shall consider whether: - (a) its chosen performance metrics provide insight into: - i. how effective its practices are in reducing negative outcomes for people and the environment (for impacts); and/or - ii. the likelihood that its practices result in financial effects on the undertaking (for risks); - (b) the measured outcomes are sufficiently reliable, that is, they do not involve an excessive number of assumptions and unknowns that would render the metrics too arbitrary to provide a faithful representation; and - (c) it has provided sufficient contextual information to interpret performance metrics appropriately, and whether variations in such contextual information may impact the comparability of the metrics over time.

-1.5 Application of the Disclosure Contents defined in [draft] ESRS 2
+1.5 Application of the Disclosure Contents defined in Section 2